top of page

 • Dry needling: In this procedure a doctor inserts a needle into the trigger point, moving it around and in and out to inactivate the trigger point.
 It’s painful but effective, and some doctors use acupuncture needles, although dry needling is not the same thing as acupuncture.
 For some people, acupuncture has also proved effective in treating myofascial pain syndrome.

 • Injections: Trigger point injections are similar to dry needling in the way they’re performed, but they contain a saline solution or a local anaesthetic.
-They’re less effective than dry needing, but they’re also less painful.
+They’re less effective than dry needling, but they’re also less painful.

 -.png